 - did you have a hidden desire for a specific superpower?

 Did you try the game?
 This is when a new set of questions appear!

 - What made you decide to step into this magic circle or decide not to?

 - Was there a difference between being in the game, and the sensation of having it come to an end?

 The impulse to join a game or not, or to be playful or not, needs a setting where we feel safe and comfortable, but also where we feel curious to explore.
-Taking a look into the inner motivations can give us some insights about how we react in new settings.
+Taking a look into the inner motivations can give us some insights into how we react in new settings.

 Would your decision to join be different if you had a different level of trust with the person suggesting the game?

 On another hand, when we are in a group setting, this trust is even more complex.
 Relationships play a role and define our starting point.
-Playfulness often creates a sense of trust in between people, but it also needs trust to show up in the first place.
+Playfulness often creates a sense of trust between people, but it also needs trust to show up in the first place.